-One of the major reasons why advertising is not as effective as it once was is that ad agency art directors have too much control over the process of creating advertising and marketing deliverables.
+One of the major reasons advertising is not as effective as it once was is that ad agency art directors have too much control over creating advertising and marketing deliverables.

 Taking Back the Ad Layout Process

-This post covers the key techniques for producing effective ad layout and, like the other techniques described in my past posts, they apply to any type of marketing deliverable print ads, online ads, brochures, websites, landing pages, etc.
+This post covers the key techniques for producing effective ad layouts.
+Like the other techniques described in my past posts, they apply to types of advertising layout of marketing deliverables—print ads, online ads, brochures, websites, landing pages, etc.

-Now, this post is not going to make you an advertising layout designer, but it will reveal some techniques sales-oriented layout designers use to dramatically increase the attention-getting power of their layouts.
+This post will not make you an advertising layout designer.
+Still, it will reveal some techniques sales-oriented layout designers use to dramatically increase the attention-getting power of their layouts.
 You’re if you utilize these techniques and all of your company’s advertising, email programs, print collateral, or any other marketing project.

-San-serif for headlines, Serif for body copy: Serif type is any typeface with feet, for example, short horizontal lines running out from the base of each letter.
-Sans-serif typeface is, without feet.
+San-serif for headlines, Serif for body copy: Serif type is any typeface with feet—for example, short horizontal lines running out from the base of each letter.
+The Sans-serif typeface is without feet.

 San-serif typefaces, such as Franklin Gothic, Futura, or Helvetica, work best with ad headlines and subheads because they give the biggest impact where the fewest words are used.

-Serif typefaces, such as Times, Garamond, a New Century Schoolbook are more readable than Serif faces and work better where more words are used, so they should be used in your ads’ longer body copy.
+Serif typefaces, such as Times, Garamond, and a New Century Schoolbook, are more readable than Serif faces and work better where more words are used, so they should be used in your ad’s longer body copy.

-While the San-serif type can also be used in body copy, and Serif type can look just fine in a headline; the contrast generated between Serif body copy type and Sans serif headline and subheadings makes for a more attention-getting ad.
+While the San-serif type can also be used in body copy, and the Serif type can look just fine in a headline, the contrast generated between the Serif body copy type and Sans serif headline and subheadings makes for a more attention-getting ad.

 Tight kerning is good: the current line is the amount of space between the letters of the text of your ad.
-Headline with kerning set tighter than a headline with no kerning conveys the sense of greater urgency.
+A headline with kerning set tighter than a headline without kerning conveys a greater urgency.
 Tighter kerning in long blocks of copy also allows you to fit more words in the same space.

 White space is nice, but the black space does the selling: if your product requires a long advertising copy, your ad should be long copy ads.
 Don’t let others criticize your ad layout for having too many words.

-Let the Meaning of Your Ad Be the Master of Your Ad Layout.
+Let the Meaning of Your Ad Be the Master of Your Layout.

 Busy is good if it’s interesting: there’s nothing wrong if, in addition to copy, your ad requires diagrams, sidebars, or thumbnail photos.

 These information-rich layouts can work very well for products that require detailed explanations.
-It is aimed at people who are likely to have detail questions about your product, such as engineers, programmers, or doctors.
-These layouts require extra skill on the part of your agency’s ad layout person, and it always helps to have some examples for them to work from.
+It is aimed at people who are likely to have detailed questions about your product, such as engineers, programmers, or doctors.
+These layouts require extra skill from your agency’s ad layout person, and it always helps to have some examples for them to work from.

-But ads that attract you and buy into their sales appeal, and the way the product is described and presented.
+But ads that attract you buy into their sales appeal and how the product is described and presented.
 Clip these ads and start a file folder, so you can refer back to them whenever you need a new idea for an ad for your company.

-Learn to see with new eyes: it’s likely your prospect has never heard of your company or product, and, when she sees your ad, we’ll be seeing it for the first time.
+Learn to see with new eyes: your prospect has likely never heard of your company or product, and when she sees your ad, we’ll see it for the first time.

 Using Color In Online and Print Display Advertising

 Should you use color?
-In certain instances, the use of color in your company’s advertising is mandatory like hotels, travel agencies, and big-ticket consumer products manufacturers have known for decades.
+In certain instances, using color in your company’s advertising is mandatory—as hotels, travel agencies, and big-ticket consumer products manufacturers have known for decades.

 If your company sells a product that will benefit from a color presentation, the vivid color photo conveys an impression of quality.
 Technical diagrams and quality line art looks better in color as well.
-If there is any visual aspect of your company’s product or service that will be communicated more effectively, or with greater impact, in color, then you should use color.
+If any visual aspect of your company’s product or service will be communicated more effectively or with greater impact in color, then you should use color.